GiteaBot/gitea-backporter/README.md

 appropriate label (one of `lgtm/need 2`, `lgtm/need 1`, `lgtm/done`, or
 `lgtm/blocked`) based on the number of approvals (or change requests) the pull request has.
-It will also set the commit status to `success` if the pull request has 2 or more approvals without changes requested (`pending` if not).
+It will also set the commit status to `success` if the pull request has 2 or more approvals without changes requested (`pending` if not or `failure` if changes are requested).

 ## Usage